Word@Work, Let God's Word energise your working day!

 Galatians 2:14

-Peter was inconsistent.
-He had stopped living according to Jewish customs because he rightly believed that God accepted him because he trusted in Jesus alone for his salvation.
-But he was forcing Gentiles (non-Jews) to be circumcised and obey the Jewish food laws.
+Peter (‘Cephas’ in Greek) was inconsistent.
+He had stopped living according to Jewish customs because he rightly believed that God accepted him because he trusted in Jesus alone for his salvation (Galatians 2:12).
+But he was teaching Gentiles (non-Jews) to be circumcised and obey the Jewish food laws.
 He was wrong.
-But that was not just a private error in his personal life; it affected many other people and got in the way of the simplicity of the gospel.
+That was not just a private error in his personal life; it affected many other people and got in the way of the simplicity of the gospel.

 The Gospel Of Justification By Faith